-2.4 Access controls on repositories
+2.6.3 Access controls to repositories.

 Camerfirma publishes certificates and CRLs on its website.
 The certificate holder's email address is required to access the certificate directory, and an anti-robot control must be passed to eliminate the possibility of mass searches and downloads.